● Honest comparison

 |---|---|---|

-| Pricing model | 8% platform fee plus payment processing. | 10% of gross donations + processor fees deducted separately.
-Pricing is documented in the FAQ — TapKat does not publish a standalone pricing page. |
+| Pricing model | Platform fee varies per campaign, plus payment processing. | 10% of gross donations + processor fees deducted separately.
+Pricing is documented in the FAQ.
+TapKat does not publish a standalone pricing page. |

-| Compliance handling (state registration, official rules, AMOE, bonding) | End-to-end.
-We file NY/FL/RI state registration and bonding for every campaign that crosses prize-value thresholds.
-Rules drafting, AMOE, and winner verification are platform-handled. | Official rules and AMOE are platform-handled.
-Whether TapKat files NY/FL/RI registration and bonding on the charity's behalf is not documented on their public pages — confirm with TapKat sales for any campaign with prize value above $5,000. |
+| Compliance handling (state registration, official rules, AMOE, bonding) | Official rules templates, AMOE, and winner verification are platform-provided.
+State registrations and bonding, where a campaign triggers thresholds, remain the charity's responsibility, supported by our tools and templates. | Official rules and AMOE are platform-handled.
+Whether TapKat files NY/FL/RI registration and bonding on the charity's behalf is not documented on their public pages. confirm with TapKat sales for any campaign with prize value above $5,000. |

-| Prize sourcing | Daily Deed sources the prize on the charity's behalf — premium experiences, vehicles, watches, electronics, cash.
-Charity provides nothing. | Charity sources its own prize.
+| Prize supply | The Sponsor Charity supplies the prize. premium experiences, vehicles, watches, electronics, cash.
+Daily Deed verifies the winner and coordinates the fulfillment handoff. | Charity sources its own prize.
 TapKat curates a partner directory (Winspire, Auction Packages, HGAFundraising, others) for consignment-style procurement, but the charity owns the relationship and the contract. |

 | Donor experience | Mobile-first.
 Free Deed Bucks entry surface is part of the core UI, not buried in fine print.
-Single donor account spans all campaigns. | Mobile-first — TapKat reports 70% of donations from mobile devices.
+Single donor account spans all campaigns. | Mobile-first.
+TapKat reports 70% of donations from mobile devices.
 Free entry (AMOE) lives inside per-campaign Official Rules pages rather than the global UI, which can make it harder for donors to discover at a glance. |

-| Time from charity application to live campaign | 2–4 weeks.
-Includes compliance review, prize sourcing, official rules drafting, and state filings where required. | Not publicly published.
+| Time from charity application to live campaign | 2-4 weeks.
+Includes compliance review, prize planning, and official rules templates.
+Any state registrations required remain the charity's responsibility, supported by our tools. | Not publicly published.
 Marketing copy describes self-serve drag-and-drop campaign setup with no developer required.
 Confirm specifics with TapKat directly. |

-| Payout speed (campaign close → wire to charity) | Net wired within 7 days of draw close.
-Funds held in escrow during the campaign run. | Real-time / continuous.
+| Payout speed | Continuous.
+Donations settle directly to the charity as the merchant of record through standard payment clearing and settlement; 100% of net donations to the partnered charity. | Real-time / continuous.
 Donations deposit to the charity's bank account as they clear, not at end of campaign. |

 | Charity eligibility | Verified IRS 501(c)(3).
 No tax-exempt-status age minimum. | Verified IRS 501(c)(3) with at least 1 year of tax-exempt status (Ruling Year ≥ 1 year old). |